AbolfazlGameMaker/GM-PHOTO-EDITOR/README.md

 You may NOT:
 - Sell, rent, or distribute this software commercially.
 - Claim ownership of this software.

+**Disclaimer:**
+Any misuse or illegal use of this software is **the sole responsibility of the user**.
+Neither the author nor Golden Moon Studio are liable for any consequences.

 The software remains the property of **AbolfazlGameMaker** and **Golden Moon Studio**.